withastro/compiler/.changeset/ten-melons-return.md

 "@astrojs/compiler": patch
 ---

-Resolved the issue where the class:list directive was not properly merging with the class attribute.
+Resolves an issue where the `class:list` directive was not correctly merging with the class attribute.